techiediaries/techiediaries/_posts/2017/2017-06-03-inappbrowser-ionic-v3.md

 ---
-layout: post
+layout: bpost
-title: "How to use Cordova InAppBrowser Plugin with Ionic 4/Angular and Ionic Native to Open External URLs"
+title: "How to use Cordova InAppBrowser Plugin with Ionic 5/Angular and Ionic Native to Open External URLs"
 image: "images/content/inappbrowser-ionic-v3.png"
 excerpt: "How to use Cordova InAppBrowser Plugin with Ionic 2 (Or 3 ) and Ionic Native 3.x+ to Open External URLs " tags : [ionic,android,ios,hybridmobiledev]
+date: 2020-05-03
 ---

 {% include image.html